roscoestar/roscoestar.github.io/_posts/2020-12-30-giants-lillis.md

 ### Conclusions
 What is it like to be a mold pig?
 A giant sauropod?
 Understanding the physical rules and limitations creatures different than us experience is the first step to getting into their shoes.
 Whether you're designing speculatively evolved or fantasy creatures, critiquing kaiju or humongous mecha films, or if you're just interested in the worlds that operate on scales we can't percieve, I hope this post has been interesting and informative.
 It sure was interesting for me to research--some of this stuff takes me back to my mechanical engineering classes in college!

+Also, True Facts has a great new [video](https://www.youtube.com/watch?v=HsStKuWHI_c) with a lot more info on how tardigrades eat, reproduce, and survive extreme conditions.
+I'd highly recommend it if you have ten minutes.

 #### Credits and References